Caring for Your Air Plants

 Air Plants in Glass Globes

 Air plants in glass globes have become so popular that I get calls all the time about caring for them.
-Follow these simple instruction to enjoy your glass surrounded plant for many years.
+Follow these simple instructions to enjoy your glass-surrounded plant for many years.
 If you are looking for glass globes, find many unique designs in our shop.

 Tillandsia Cacticola Air Plant Displayed in a Large Glass Bowl Terrarium with Grapevine Accent